 A royal icing with a nice, stiff consistency is ideal for piping flowers, and it’s simple to make.
 Grab our icing recipe here.
 It only has three ingredients!

 Pipe flowers in different sizes to create a garden of life-like blossoms on cakes, cookies and cupcakes.

-Attach squares of parchment paper to your flower nail using a dot of icing, then pipe your royal icing flowers on the square.
+Attach squares of parchment or wax paper to your flower nail using a dot of icing, then pipe your royal icing flowers on the square.
 When you’ve finished, remove the square and place on a flat surface to dry overnight.
 Once dry, you can store your flowers up to two weeks.
 When ready to use, just pull the flowers off the parchment.